picturesofultra/picturesofultra.github.io/content/videos/2016/wrong_turns.rst

 :slug: wrong-turns
 :date: 2020-12-31
-:summary: "Lighting The Fire: Wrong Turns" tells the story of Jim Walmsley's eventful start in the sport of ultrarunning.
-After being honorably discharged...
+:summary: Lighting The Fire: Wrong Turns tells the story of Jim Walmsley's eventful start in the sport of ultrarunning.
+After being honorably discharged from...
 :release_year: 2016
 :duration: 14 min
 :language: English